selvinafernandes/greenberryassigment/README.md

 This project shows all the characters retrieved from the SWAPI API and in turn filters based on the properties specified.

 - [Star Wars API Docs](https://swapi.co/documentation)
-- [Star Wars API GraphiQL interface][https://graphiql.graphcms.com/simple/v1/swapi] - SWAPI GraphQL for getting the filter results
+- [Star Wars API GraphiQL interface](https://graphiql.graphcms.com/simple/v1/swapi) - SWAPI GraphQL for getting the filter results

 ## Installation

-- Git clone this project from [here](https://github.com/selvinafernandes/SWAPI-Impl.git)
+- Git clone this project.

 - Run npm install on server as well as client folder